CDL926666/1_TIBS/zongjie.md

 - Use design rights for product looks.

----

 # 2. Data Protection and AI Compliance

 ---

-## I. GDPR (General Data Protection Regulation, EU)
+**GDPR (General Data Protection Regulation, EU)**

+- *Definition*:
-GDPR is a strict European law to protect personal data.
-It applies to any business handling EU citizens' data—even if the business is not based in Europe.
+  GDPR is a strict European law that protects personal data.
+Any business handling data from EU people must follow these rules, even if the company is not in Europe.

-### 1. 基本要求

-- **Transparency & Consent**:
+- *Transparency and Consent*:
-  Companies must clearly inform people about what data is collected and why, and must get consent.
+  Companies must clearly tell people what data is collected, why, and get their consent.
-  *Example: A shopping app must let users accept or refuse cookies, and explain their use.*
+  *Example: A shopping app must let users accept or refuse cookies and explain what happens with their data.*

-- **Purpose Limitation**:
+- *Purpose Limitation*:
-  Data may only be used for the purpose stated at collection; new uses require new consent.
+  Data can only be used for the reason given at the start, not reused for other purposes without new consent.
-  *Example: A fitness app collecting your location for health advice cannot sell that data to advertisers without your OK.*
+  *Example: If a fitness app collects your location for health tips, it cannot sell that data to advertisers unless you agree.*

-- **Security & Breach Notification**:
+- *Security and Breach Notification*:
-  Companies must keep data secure and report serious leaks within 72 hours.
+  Companies must protect data from leaks and must report any serious leak within 72 hours.

-- **User Rights**:
+- *User Rights*:
-  People have the right to see, correct, delete, or move their data, and can refuse certain uses (like direct ads).
+  People can see, correct, delete, or move their data.
+They can say no to some uses, like direct ads.

-### 2. 自动化与处罚

-- **Automated Decisions**:
+- *Automated Decisions*:
-  If a computer makes a big decision (such as loan approval), the user must be told and can ask for a human review.
+  If a computer system makes big choices (like loan approval), people must be told and allowed to ask for a real person to check.

-- **Fines**:
+- *Fines*:
-  Companies can be fined up to €20 million or 4% of global sales.
+  Companies can be fined up to €20 million or 4% of worldwide sales.

-### 3. 范围影响

-- **Global Impact**:
+- *Global Impact*:
-  Even non-EU companies must comply if they serve EU users.
+  Non-EU companies must also follow GDPR if they serve EU users.

 ---

-## II.
-EU AI Act
+**EU AI Act**

+- *Definition*:
-The EU AI Act is the world’s first comprehensive law regulating artificial intelligence, sorting AI systems by risk level.
+  The AI Act is the world’s first big law to directly manage artificial intelligence.
+It sorts AI into groups by risk.

-### 1. 风险分类与限制

-- **Banned AI**:
+- *Banned AI*:
-  Total ban on some uses, like social scoring or live public facial recognition.
+  Some AI uses are banned, like systems for social scoring or live facial recognition in public.

-- **High-Risk AI**:
+- *High-Risk AI*:
-  Strict controls on AI in fields such as health, hiring, or policing—must use fair data, explain decisions, and keep detailed records.
+  AI in areas like health, hiring, or policing must meet strict rules.
+It must use fair data, explain decisions, and keep good records.
-  *Example: Hospitals using AI for diagnosis must ensure doctors and patients understand and can question the system.*
+  *Example: If a hospital uses AI for diagnosis, doctors and patients must know how it works and can question the results.*

-- **Low/Minimal-Risk AI**:
+- *Low/Minimal-Risk AI*:
-  Lighter rules for simple tools like spam filters or chatbots—usually just notice to users.
+  For simple AI tools (like spam filters or chatbots), only basic rules or simple user notice are needed.

-### 2. 高风险AI的额外要求

-- **Documentation & Oversight**:
+- *Extra Rules for High-Risk*:
-  Must keep technical documentation and allow checks by authorities.
+  Must keep technical documents and let authorities check.
-  Humans must be able to oversee, pause, or change decisions.
+  Must let humans oversee, pause, or change decisions.
-  Users must be told when AI is used and given reasons for outcomes.
+  Must tell users when AI is used and give reasons for its choices.

-- **Fines**:
+- *Fines*:
-  Breaking rules can mean up to €30 million or 6% of revenue in fines.
+  Breaking the rules can mean fines up to €30 million or 6% of revenue.

-- **Global Scope**:
+- *Global Scope*:
-  Any company whose AI interacts with EU users must follow these rules.
+  Any company whose AI touches EU people must follow these rules.

 ---

-## III.
-Critical View
+**Critical View**

-Some critics say GDPR and the AI Act create high burdens for small businesses and lag behind rapid tech changes.
-Businesses may focus more on paperwork than real protection, and enforcement is not always strong.
-While these laws lead the world, gaps and new risks remain as AI grows.
+Some say GDPR and the AI Act are too hard for small businesses to follow and too slow for fast-changing technology.
+Firms may focus more on paperwork than real protection, and enforcement is not always strong enough.
+These laws are world-leading, but many gaps and new risks remain as AI grows.

 ---